Part of the occasional Sahara A to Z series

 That evening we camped at the cairn of Regenfeld, built by the German explorer Gerhard Rholfs in 1872, the first European to venture west into the Libyan Desert.
 It was here that his party gave up and turned north with their camels, weeks later reaching Siwa by the skin of their teeth.
 Rholfs left a message in a bottle in the cairn, and since then it’s been the custom for the few passing travellers to do likewise.
 We left our regards to whoever came next and then spent the night by the dunes as Rholfs and his crew had done 140 years earlier.

 Next morning we carried on south and emerged from the dune corridors into a sandy plain dotted with cone hills; outliers of a long-since eroded plateau.
 One of these cone hills was Abu Ballas, or Pottery Hill.
-In 1912 the British explorer Ball discovered a cache of smashed clay urns at the foot or the hill and the truth behind an ancient local myth was revealed.
+In 1912 the British explorer, Dr John Ball, discovered a cache of smashed clay urns at the foot or the hill and the truth behind an ancient local myth was revealed.
 Legends had it that for centuries the people of Dakhla suffered raids from “the black raiders from the west” even though everyone knew that ‘west of Dakhla’ was a waterless sea of sand, well beyond the range of a camel caravan.
 One day the Dakhlans decided to follow their tormentors into the feared desert.
 They never caught them but their tracks led to Abu Ballas hill and the stash of water urns.
 They smashed all the urns, destroying the vital water cache, and the raiders never returned, probably dying of thirst on their next raid.
 Today the remains of urns still litter the base of the outcrop while on its flanks delicate engravings of Ancient Egyptian deities survive.

 Well out of the dunes by now, from Abu Ballas we turned west, following what might be called the only track in the Gilf, a braided network of ruts use by the occasional military patrols and exploratory tours like ours.